Guide to Website Visitor Tracking and 12 Tools for 2024

 Salespanel

-Salespanel, our proprietary product, is a solution designed specifically for B2B businesses that provides customer journey tracking, lead qualification, and marketing analytics.
+Salespanel helps B2B businesses with customer journey tracking, lead qualification, and marketing analytics.
 The core focus of the product is reliable website tracking, and all other solutions derived from it depend on this core component.

 The product begins tracking website visitors from their first visit, capturing and logging information such as referrer/campaign/UTM/source data, and tracking all subsequent activities in real-time.
 The product can also monitor specific events such as button clicks, video views, and custom events that you set up.
 When the visitor is identified through webforms, live chat, or through newsletter interactions, Salespanel maps the individual customer with his/her/their customer journey.
 For visitors who do not sign-up, Salespanel tries to identify the companies they work for.